Black Sea Shipyard: Facilities and services

-As of 2008 the shipyard is a major enterprise consisting of shipbuilding, machine-building, and metallurgy.
-The shipyard has its own design center with a qualified engineering staff and modern computer equipment.
-Their integrated shipbuilding system (FORAN) includes computer-aided design (CAD), engineering (CAE), and manufacturing (CAM) of vessels.
+As of 2008 the shipyard was a major enterprise consisting of shipbuilding, machine-building, and metallurgy.
+The shipyard had its own design center with a qualified engineering staff and modern computer equipment.
+Their integrated shipbuilding system (FORAN) included computer-aided design (CAD), engineering (CAE), and manufacturing (CAM) of vessels.

 Vessels

 Vessels constructed in this shipyard were numerous.
 The table below lists many of these vessels to include when they were laid and launched.

 Notes: NATO class only shown if applicable; classes of vessels launched before 1949 are provided as originally designated.
 Most vessel names provided is the name given when launched–some ships may have since been renamed.